St. Michael's Church Complex

 The complex consists of seven main buildings: the Church, Girls’ School, Rectory, Boys’ School, Convent, Brothers’ Residence, and the Parish Hall.
 It was the oldest continuously operating Redemptorist Catholic church in Baltimore possessing the largest extant, completely intact Redemptorist complex remaining in the city.

 St. Michael's Church Complex was listed on the National Register of Historic Places in 1989.

 The church is currently a brewery called Ministry of Brewing.
-The former altar holds brewing vessels for beer production.
+The former sanctuary holds brewing vessels for beer production.